ubc/lti-shim/readme.md

 Test data for development use can be seeded using `artisan db:seed`.
 This can be combined with rebuilding the database from scratch as `artisan migrate:refresh --seed`.

+##### Seeded Data

+The current seeded data works with this Reference Implemention platform: https://lti-ri.imsglobal.org/platforms/643

+It should direct a launch from that RI platform to the LTI example tool brought up locally with docker-compose.

+#### LTI Module

+LTI processing code is located in `lti/`.
+Different LTI functionalities are split into different specs, so we've organized them in the same way in `lti/Specs/`.
+The core spec is in `lti/Specs/Launch/`.
+Taking the launch as an example, it's been divided up into the Tool side and the Platform side in the form of `ToolLaunch` and `PlatformLaunch`.

+The initial launch we receive from Canvas is processed by `ToolLaunch` since we're acting as a tool.
+When we pass the launch to the target tool, it is processed by `PlatformLaunch` since we're acting as a platform.

+##### Configuration

+Some LTI configuration is not stored in the database but uses Laravel's built in configuration system located at `config/lti.php`.

+* *iss* - the iss parameter can just be the app's url
+* *platform_id* - the shim's own platform information is stored in the `platforms` table, we need the id to that row.
+* *tool_id* - the shim's own tool information is stored in the `tools` table, we need the id to that row.

+##### RSA Key Storage

+The JSON Web Token (JWT) spec uses RSA public/private keys.
+Keys are all stored as in the JSON Web Key (JWK) format.
+There are two types of keys, one used for signatures and one used for encryption.

+Signed JWT (JWS) are used on both platform and tool side for the `id_token` parameter.
+As such, our platform and tool sides each have their own set of public/private keys.
+This is stored in the `platform_keys` and `tool_keys` table.

+Encrypted JWT (JWE) is used for session state (see below).
+The keys are stored in the `encryption_keys` table.

+Note that the Reference Implementation uses PEM formatted keys, so you'll have to use a JWK/PEM converter.

+Visiting [http://localhost/lti/keygen](http://localhost/lti/keygen) will output a public/private keypair in JWK format in the logs as debug messages.

+##### Session State

+Due to SameSite cookie enforcement coming into effect, we're trying to avoid using cookies for the LTI requests.
+This means we can't use stock Laravel sessions, as those use cookies to store session IDs.
+The alternative is to the various state parameters specified by LTI to store the session ID.
+When acting as a Tool, this is the `state` param.
+When acting as a Platform, this is the `lti_message_hint` param.

+To preserve privacy and to protect against CSRF, the state string is an encrypted JWT (JWE).
+This does result in a rather long string, about 1000 characters.
+We will need to be careful that it doesn't get too long that it doesn't fit into a GET request.
+Not an issue for the POST only `state` param, but the spec does require that `lti_message_hint` be both GET and POST compatible.

+##### Data Filters

+Filters need to implement the `FilterInterface` in `lti/Filters/`.
+The `filter()` method takes an array and a `LtiSession` model.
+The array needs is filtered, removing/renaming key/values as necessary, and then returned.

+To apply the new filter, add it to the `$filters` list in `PlatformLaunch`.

 #### Troubleshooting